-- E9.1R Students who do not pass a module after the resit will be deemed to have failed the module unless they are eligible for a further attempt (retake).
-Normally, no retake is permitted on a failed module even where students wish to re-enrol on the module for a different award at a later date unless a student has previously been granted a further attempt on the basis of accepted extenuating circumstances. - E9.2R A retake will normally take place within a reasonable time and within the maximum length of the award route where this is specified or within any limits specified for the life of a module. - E9.3R Modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times a retake is permitted to achieve a specific named award. - E9.4R Once a module has been passed, no further assessments are permitted unless under exceptional circumstances in order to satisfy the requirements of professional bodies. - E9.5R A resit or retake, is not permitted to improve a mark where a pass has already been achieved. - E9.6R Students failing a module which is compulsory for a named award will have their registration for that award terminated by the University and may not register for another award for which that module is compulsory. - E9.7R A student retaking a module may not demand reassessment in components or modules which are no longer current within the programme. - E9.8R Subject to the conditions of E9.7R the module specification will state where class attendance is mandatory for a retake.
+- E9.1R Students who do not pass a standard or project module after the retake (second attempt) will be deemed to have failed the module. - E9.2R Students who do not pass a professional practice module at the first attempt may only be permitted a retake (second attempt) at the discretion of the Award Board.
+Students who do not pass the module after the retake (second attempt) will be deemed to have failed the module. - E9.3R Students who do not pass a Masters dissertation module at the first attempt will fail the module unless a retake (second attempt) is awarded by the Award Board due to approved extenuating circumstances. - E9.4R Normally, no additional retakes are allowed on a failed module even where students wish to re-enrol on the module for a different award at a later date, unless one has been permitted by an Award Board on the basis of accepted extenuating circumstances. - E9.5R A retake will normally take place within a reasonable time and within the maximum length of the award route where this is specified or within any limits specified for the life of a module. - E9.6R Modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times a retake is permitted to achieve a specific named award. - E9.7R Once a module has been passed, no further assessments are permitted unless under exceptional circumstances in order to satisfy the requirements of professional bodies. - E9.8R A resit or retake is not permitted to improve a mark where a pass has already been achieved. - E9.9R Students failing a module which is compulsory for a named award will have their registration for that award terminated by the University and may not register for another award for which that module is compulsory. - E9.10R A student retaking a module may not demand reassessment in components or modules which are no longer current within the programme.